chelsea2311/sciprog_23/Practical_1/README.md

-This week practical files are added in this folder.
-This folder contains two programs

-1. Printing
-2. Scanning

-Use GCC Compiler to compile and execute the code.
+We will use GCC Compiler to compile and execute the code.

-The code is complied and executed using VSCode on a mac machine.
+The code is complied and executed using MINGW compiler on a windows machine.

-To Run this Program in linux machine:

-Compile using following command

-- For Question 1 :
+- To compile Question 1 :
-gcc printing.c -o printing.c
+gcc printing.c -o printing

-- Print the Output using this command
+- Use the following command to execute the output file ./printing
-./printing.c

-- For Question 2:
+- To compile Question 2:
-gcc scanning.c -o scanning.c
+gcc scanning.c -o scanning

-- Scan the Output using this command
+- Use the following command to execute the output file ./scanning

-./scanning.c